 When we arrived at the Juan Santamaria International Airport I saw that I had a text from my sister saying their flight was delayed.
 They eventually arrived two hours later than expected, but by this time it was almost eleven o’clock at night and I knew the Adobe office was closed by then.

 I figured we would just take an Uber home and go pick up the car in the morning, but I was so surprised and thankful to find a nice man with an Adobe sign waiting for us at the San Jose airport exit.

 I told him I was so surprised he was there and he said, “Well you gave us your flight number when you booked your car.
 We knew the flight was delayed a few hours.
 Of course, we would stay open to wait for you!”
 After such a long 48 hours I almost cried of gratitude.

-Once my dad and sister eventually arrived we took the free Adobe shuttle the five minutes to the Adobe office.
+We then took the free Adobe shuttle five minutes away to the Adobe office.
 Paid for the car with our credit card (the exact amount we had been quoted online), put down our $1,000 deposit on our card (which I actually felt fine about because I was already so impressed with them and knew by then that this was standard in Costa Rica) and drove home to finally get a good night of sleep.

 Everything went absolutely perfect with the car and when we returned it ten days later my dad received his $1,000 deposit straight back on his credit card.

 We then took the Adobe shuttle back to the airport, said bye to my dad and sister, waited twenty minutes for Thomas’s parents to arrive on their plane from Germany, went back to the Adobe shuttle with them (the driver looked at Thomas and I like we were crazy) and picked up our next car for five days.

 This next experience with them was also wonderful.